Hawaiian tuna poke is one of the things we miss most about Hawaii.

-Since moving from Hawaii years ago, food has been an issue for us, specifically lack of the amazing flavors and diversity of food in Hawaii.
-If you have never been, Hawaii is a food lovers paradise.
+Since moving from Hawaii years ago, we have really missed the food.
+If you have never been, Hawaii is a special place and a food lovers paradise.
 So many cultures come together to create such amazing food.
 One of the reasons we started this website was to develop the recipes we miss so much and share them with the world.
+This recipe is one of our favorite ways to make poke and provides a great base for creating different types of traditional Hawaiian poke.

 - Red Pepper Flakes